Tool Policy

 SKILL.mdfor instructions and capability declarations such as MCP servers, Nix packages, and network requirements. - Use

-lobu.tomlfor operator policy such as tool visibility andpre_approvedMCP grants.
+lobu.config.tsfor operator policy such as tool visibility andpreApprovedMCP grants.

 Reference

-Section titled “Reference”For the exact schema and field definitions, see the lobu.toml reference section for [agents.<id>.tools].
+Section titled “Reference”For the exact schema and field definitions, see the lobu.config.ts reference section for the agent tools field.